ro-rok/CineTracker/README.md

 ## Contributing

-Contributions to the Movie Website project are welcome.
+Contributions to the CineTracker project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the project's GitHub repository.